The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 ---
 # ***Notable Endwalker Changes***

-* New Skills: Astrodyne, Macrocosmos, Exaltation, Minor Arcana
+* New Skills: Astrodyne, Macrocosmos, Exaltation, Minor Arcana.
-* Sleeve Draw and Nocturnal Sect has been removed
+* Sleeve Draw and Nocturnal Sect has been removed.
-* Draw has gained two charges
+* Draw has gained two charges.

 # ***Damage***